 Hypocarbia, also known as hypocapnia, is a decrease in alveolar and blood carbon dioxide (CO2) levels below the normal reference range of 35 mm Hg.
-CO2 is a metabolic product of the many cellular processes within the body when processing lipids, carbohydrates, and proteins.
+CO2 is a metabolic product of the many cellular processes within the body involved in the processing of lipids, carbohydrates, and proteins.
 The primary organ systems responsible for regulating CO2 homeostasis are the pulmonary system and the renal system.
 Additionally, CO2 is regulated through the CO2/HCO3 pH buffering system.
 Aberrations that lead to hypocarbia typically also result in respiratory alkalosis.

 At its root, hypocarbia is induced by either a decrease in CO2 production or an increase in CO2 loss.
 Since metabolic demand does not typically decrease in a way that meaningfully adjusts CO2 levels into hypocarbic levels, the primary occurrence is a loss of CO2 via the pH buffering system or changes in the pulmonary system.
 The pulmonary system is highly efficient in its removal of CO2 from the body through gas diffusion.
 This requires a diffusion gradient from the high concentration arteriolar blood into the relatively low concentration environmental air.
 This gradient is maintained through continually washing away CO2 from the alveolar space, regardless of the absolute PACO2 concentration.
-As such, the CO2 gradients are developed and maintained where PaCO2 in arterial blood is directly proportional to the rate of CO2 metabolic production and inversely related to the rate of CO2 elimination by the lung via increased alveolar ventilation.
+As such, the CO2 gradients are developed and maintained where PaCO2 in arterial blood is directly proportional to the rate of metabolic CO2 production and inversely related to the rate of CO2 elimination by the lung via increased alveolar ventilation.
 Alveolar ventilation is the removal of alveolar air into the environment, defined as the expired minute volume that reaches the alveoli and is determined by minute ventilation and the ratio of dead space to tidal volume.
 Mathematically, this relationship is determined as:

 Where VCO2 is the metabolic production of CO2, VA is alveolar ventilation, VE is minute ventilation, VD is dead space ventilation, RR is the respiratory rate, and TV is tidal volume.